-Temporary planning permission, for a period of three years, was granted as the Council was not able to direct the applicant towards other, more suitable, sites.
+The Council granted temporary permission for a period of three years as we were unable to direct the applicant towards other, more suitable, sites.

 Members should note that applications SW/14/0530, 14/501324/FULL, 15/500669/FULL, 16/505355/FULL, 16/505356/FULL, and 17/501399/FULL all seek permanent permission for neighbouring Gypsy / Traveller sites on Greyhound Road.
 As the considerations for each application are very similar, in the interest of brevity, a short introduction is presented for each, but a single policy and appraisal section is presented at the end.